STARS-Dominican-University/.github/profile/README.md

 # Hi, We're STARS: Science and Technology Applications for Research in Space at Dominican University

-Our concept focuses on automating the monitoring of lunar conditions to enhance astronaut safety and pinpoint optimal base locations.
-We aim to maintain a continuous process of data analysis concerning the lunar surface’s topography, radiation levels, and atmospheric conditions, and potentially extend this approach to other celestial surfaces.
-In addition, NASA’s groundbreaking projects often incur substantial financial costs, and recent budget cuts have underscored the need for innovative and cost-effective solutions.
-Given the impending Artemis missions, our proposal aligns with the aim of assisting both scientifically and financially in these endeavors.
+Our focus remains on automating the monitoring of lunar conditions in order to maintain an ongoing process of harvesting sensor data.
+We solely focus on lunar topography.
+NASA's pioneering projects necessitate cost-effective solutions, given recent budget reductions.
+Our official proposal, “Integration of LIDAR Technology for Self- Sufficient Lunar Sensors,” aims to contribute both scientifically and frugally to these initiatives.
+Our device would relay valuable topographic information to scientists.
+With a large-scale adoption of our device, a detailed, continually updated, topographic map of the lunar surface could be transmitted for analysis.

 ## Who We Are